fmidev/WRF_installation/README.md

 This repository provides documentation on how to compile and install the WRF model, along with the necessary tools.
 It also outlines the workflow and explains how to set it up for automated, operational model runs.
 If you are testing WRF on your own computer, check how many CPUs are available.
 While the model can run on a single core, these instructions are intended for parallel computation.
 Also, ensure you have sufficient disk space - static geographical data requires approximately 100GB, and the model input/output/temporary files take up a similar amount, depending on your domain.
 For testing, 200-300GB should be sufficient, while around 1TB is recommended for operational runs.

 ## Downloading of libraries and compiling of source code
 The text file `installation` provides a step-by-step guide on how to install and compile all the needed libraries.
 Similar instructions are also provided for the WRF source code and its pre/post-processing tools.
 Following these instructions will ensure that all the necessary binaries for running the WRF model are installed correctly.
 When running the WRF model or its tools, it is necessary to define some environment variables.
 These are controlled by `env.sh` which is executed within the model run scripts.
-Note that in paths (both installation and 'env.sh'), `user` has to be replaced with the correct username.
+Note that in paths (both in installation and `env.sh`), `user` has to be replaced with the correct username.

 ## Domain maker
 Desired domains for WRF can be easily drawn with [WRF Domain Wizard](https://wrfdomainwizard.net/).